Visual Template Inference for Data Extraction from Documents: Experimental Evaluation

-In \code{Easy} datasets with simple template structures, the precision and recall of the set of predicted fields are around 0.95 and 0.98, respectively.
+In \code{Easy} datasets with simple template structure, the precision and recall of the inferred fields are around 0.95 and 0.98, respectively.
 When the template becomes more complex, as in the \code{Medium} and \code{Hard} datasets, the precision drops to around 0.86 while the recall still remains close to 0.95.
-A high recall is important for predicting the template structure since the set of key rows will likely be recovered, which are the backbone of table blocks.
+A high recall is important for predicting the template structure since the set of key rows will likely be recovered, which are the backbone of tables.

-Template structure prediction helps correct field prediction errors.
-First, metadata (headers, footers, etc.) incorrectly predicted as keys/values are often corrected, as they rarely align with rows in table or key-value blocks, violating constraints in the row labeling problem.
-Second, false positives are frequently corrected after row labeling.
-For instance, the false positives in a value row will be corrected once the row is identified as a value row.
-These observations highlight \sys's robustness in field prediction.
+Template structure inference helps correct field inference errors.
+First, metadata (headers, footers, etc.) incorrectly inferred as keys or values are often corrected, as they rarely align with rows in table or key-value blocks, violating constraints in the row labeling problem.
+Second, false positives of fields are frequently corrected after row labeling.
+For example, the false positives in a value row will be corrected once the row is identified as a value row.
+These observations highlight \sys's robustness in field inference.

 \textbf{Experiment 7: Error Pattern Analysis}.
-We identify six common error types observed in the compared tools below and summarize them in Table~\ref{tab:error}, where We use $\checkmark\checkmark$ and $\checkmark$ to indicate errors that {\em most significantly affect} and {\em moderately affect} each tool, respectively. \techreport{Note that all tools exhibit some degree of error in every type.
+We identify six common error types observed in the compared tools below and summarize them in Table~\ref{tab:error}, where we use $\checkmark\checkmark$ and $\checkmark$ to indicate errors that {\em most significantly affect} and {\em moderately affect} each tool, respectively. \techreport{Note that all tools exhibit some degree of error in every type.
 For errors that have minimal impact on a tool's performance, no corresponding check mark is included in the table}.